 Predeceased by his parents; his first wife, Mary, in 1987, and second wife, Patricia, in 2013; a daughter, Amy Surbey; and his brother, Neal P. Surbey; Elden is survived by his daughters, Leah Baker, of Bolivar, Laurie (David) Neumann, of Navarre and Melissa (David) Callahan, of Reynoldsburg.
 Also surviving are his grandchildren, Alicia (Jason) Edinger, of Bolivar, Timothy (Danielle) Callahan, of Hudson, Matthew (Katie) Baker, of Grove City, Ohio, Jonathan Neumann, of Navarre and Park Neumann, of Columbus.
 There are also seven great-grandchildren and his sister, Marilyn (Daryl) Giey, of North Canton.

 Funeral services will be conducted at 10:00 a.m.
 Thursday, October 10, 2019, at Fohl UMC.
 Pastor Carl Kandel and Rev. Paul Gerycz will officiate and burial will follow at East Union Lawn Cemetery.
 The family will receive condolences from 5-7:00 p.m.
 Wednesday evening, October 9, at Atkinson Feucht Hare Funeral Home in Navarre.
 The family has suggested memorial contributions made to advance the mission and ministry of Fohl United Methodist Church.

 “…And now abide faith, hope and love, these three; but the greatest of these is love.”
 1 Corinthians 13:13 NKJV

-To send flowers to Elden's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elden Lee Surbey, please visit our floral store.